allangj/meta-facedetect/README.md

-This is a meta layer for including OpenCv and a face detect application on a Arm base system
+This is a meta layer for a face detect application on a Arm base system

 Initially for:
 Pandaboard